-a) There is a broken pane at the base of the leaded light, window also shows signs of distortion.
+a) There is a broken pane at the base of the leaded light, window also shows signs of distortion and daylight.
+Restoration required.

 a) There is a broken pane at the base of the leaded light.
+Some distortion but not excessive.

 Window W21 is sound.